 Delta gD-2 (∆gD-2) Herpes Vaccine Description 2022

 The Delta gD-2 (∆gD-2) herpes vaccine candidate elicits antibodies that facilitate the killing of infected cells, which then rapidly clears the HSV-1 and HSV-2 viruses.

-The vaccine induces Fc receptor activating antibodies that mediate antibody-dependent cell-mediated killing (ADCK) as the primary mechanism of protection.
-ADCK is induced to flag infected cells for destruction by natural immune cells.
+The vaccine induces Fc receptor activating antibodies that mediate antibody-dependent cellular cytotoxicity (ADCC) as the primary protection mechanism.
+ADCC is induced to flag infected cells for destruction by natural immune cells.